 I am dead on my feet in college.
 Though that still doesn’t mean I need to neglect my literary genius.
 After The Bell Jar in May 2010, I have yet to read something substantial.
-The other night, I tried reading The Possessed: Adventures with Russian Books and the People who Read Them because the author is visiting Wellesley College later on.
+The other night, I tried reading The Possessed: Adventures with Russian Books and the People who Read Them.
 The beginning failed to capture my interest completely.

 So, last night, while watching Spring Waltz, I crafted a book list that I must read before my brains fall out at the end of 2010.

 - Midnight’s Children, Salman Rushdie

 - Interpreter of Maladies, Jhumpa Lahiri

 — Winner of the Pulitzer Prize.
 I need a double dose of South Asian literature: Jhumpa + Salman